 This town is also home to Goddard College, which built a reputation for being progressive, open-minded, and socially active.
 The college has extended its reach beyond the quiet campus by taking advantage of distance learning opportunities but stays locally connected through a popular radio station, WGDR.

 Just 15 miles from Montpelier and nestled between the Winooski and White Rivers, Roxbury is most notably known for its marble quarries.
 Roxbury's marble was used in the construction of many of the Nation's Capitol's buildings as well as the Franklin Monument in Boston.

 Roxbury's central location, affordable homes, and scenic rolling hills make Roxbury a wonderful place to call home.

 Downtown Waitsfield has a number of great shops, cafes, and museums.
 For those interested in art, there is The Bundy Center for the Arts and the Mad River Glass Gallery.
-Food lovers would be happy to find that there are some great restaurants in the area, such as Mint and American Flatbread, which feature locally grown ingredients
+Food lovers would be happy to find that there are some great restaurants in the area, such as American Flatbread, which feature locally grown ingredients.

 The town's close proximity to the Sugarbush Resort and Mad River Glen ski area is ideal for Waitsfield residents who enjoy skiing or hiking; you can enjoy a quieter home lifestyle while still having access to the nearby mountains.

 Set between two ranges of the Green Mountains and with 25% of the town under Green Mountain National Forest ownership, Warren is an outdoor adventurist's dream.
 Sugarbush Resort, a popular ski resort, is located in Warren.
 Warren is transversed by the Long Trail, a significant hiking trail that ranges from Massachusetts to Canada.